factorial-io/phabalicious/docs/configuration.md

 * `target` contains the following options
   * `repository` the url of the target repository
   * `branch` the branch to use for commits
+  * `baseBranch` if phab needs to create a new branch on the target repository, which should be the branch to branch off from.
   * `useLocalRepository` if set to true, phab will use the current directory as a source for the artifact, if set to false, phab will create a new app in a temporary folder and use that as a artifact
   * `actions` a list of actions to perform.
 See detailed documentation for more info.